DeityVengy/Star-Wars-Genesis-Full-Modlist/README.md

 # Star Wars Genesis Full Modlist

 ### This is an _attempt_ to list all mods in Star Wars Genesis.
-There will probably be some stuff I leave out by accident, especially in the Misc.
-Modifications Section
+There will probably be some stuff I leave out by accident, especially in the Integrated Section
 ##### Note: I will NOT be managing multiple versions of this page.
 You may see mods here that are in future versions.
 ##### Note: I Will NOT be providing version numbers of each and every mod.
 This is meant to be an overview of the modlist and not a way to manually install it.